left-curve/left-curve/README.md

 | [vm/wasm](./crates/vm/wasm)                   | a VM that runs Wasm byte codes                                             |
 | [wasm](./crates/wasm)                         | an ergonomic API for building Wasm modules                                 |

-Additionally, there are [cw-testing](./crates/testing) which provides testing utilities, and [cw-std](./crates/std), a "meta package", which re-exports contents from the above crates, for the convenience of contract developers.
+Additionally, there are [grug-testing](./crates/testing) which provides testing utilities, and [grug-std](./crates/std), a "meta package", which re-exports contents from the above crates, for the convenience of contract developers.

 ### Modularity

-At the heart of the project is the `cw_app::App` type.
+At the heart of the project is the `grug_app::App` type.
 Fundamentally, a blockchain is a state machine that consists of 1) the state, typically represented by a key-value database, and 2) the state transition rule, which typically involves a virtual machine that runs smart contracts.
 Therefore, our `App` takes two generics, representing the DB and the VM, respectively:

 ```rust
 struct App<DB, VM> {